KAUS156/KAUS156/README.md

 <!--suppress HtmlDeprecatedAttribute -->
-HI WELCOME TO  MY GITHUB PROFILE
+#   HI WELCOME TO  MY GITHUB PROFILE #
 # Hey👋, This is Kaushal Kumar  #

 <div>
 <br/>
 - 🔭 Full-stack developer with 2+ years of experience designing and building scalable, high-performance web and mobile applications<br/>
-- 🌱 Proficient in front-end technologies like React, Angular, as well as back-end technologies like Spring Boot, Node.js, java and PHP<br/>
+- 🌱 Proficient in front-end technologies like React as well as back-end technologies like Spring Boot, , java and PHP<br/>
-- 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br/>
 - 😍 Developed some AI Apps and integrated with web and ChatGPT.<br/>
 - 😉 Deep knowledge about deep learning, Generative AI, recommendation system and reinforcement system.</br>